 Suicide, overdose, and worker exit in a cohort of Michigan autoworkers

-Over the past 20 years, mortality rates for drug overdose and suicide have increased in the United States across all ages, but most dramatically for working aged adults.1,2 Case and Deaton were the first to note rising midlife (age 35-54) mortality rates among White, non-Hispanic Americanswith a high school education or less.3 They identified drug overdose, suicide, and alcohol-related liver disease mortality as the causes of the increase and attributed these “deaths of despair” to reduced economic opportunity among less educated adults.4
+Over the past 20 years, mortality rates for drug overdose and suicide have increased in the United States across all ages, but most dramatically for working aged adults.1,2 Case and Deaton were the first to note rising midlife mortality rates among White, non-Hispanic Americans ages 35 to 54 with a high school education or less.3 They identified drug overdose, suicide, and alcohol-related liver disease mortality as the causes of the increase and attributed these “deaths of despair” to reduced economic opportunity among less educated adults.4

-Over the last few years, these increases indeaths of despair have been identified across multiple race and ethnic groups and geographic contexts.5 Following the initial observation, rising rates have been reported for U.S. Blacks, Hispanics, Asians and Pacific Islanders, 25-64 years of age, with drug overdoses the leading cause of the recent increases in all these sub-populations.5 Reversing decades of steady decline, these disturbing shifts are particularly pronounced for midlife individuals with a high school education or less.5 Suicide rates have also increased by 33% since 2000, with the steepest increase for White males.6 Though the rise has been less dramatic for suicide than for overdose, it emerged in 2016 as the fourth leading cause of death among adults, aged 35-54.7 Rural counties had consistently higher suicide rates than metropolitan counties.8
+Over the last few years, increases in these “deaths of despair” have been identified across multiple race and ethnic groups and geographic contexts.5 Following the initial observation, rising mortality rates have been reported for U.S. Blacks, Hispanics, Asians, and Pacific Islanders, 25-64 years of age, with drug overdoses the leading cause of the recent increases in all these sub-populations.5 Reversing decades of steady decline, these disturbing shifts are particularly pronounced for midlife individuals with a high school education or less.5 Suicide rates have also increased by 33% since 2000, with the steepest increase for White males.6 The rise has been less dramatic for suicide than for overdose.
+Still, suicide emerged in 2016 as the fourth leading cause of death among adults, aged 35-54.7 Rural counties had consistently higher suicide rates than metropolitan counties.8

-Coincident with the increases in midlife mortality rates,the long term decline in US manufacturing has limited good employment options for many noncollege adults.
-Although manufacturing has been in decline for more than 50 years, the most dramatic decreases have occurred since 2000, with a loss of over 5 million jobs.9 In the 1970s, 36% of all employed U.S. males worked in manufacturing – in 2018, only 15% did.10 Prior to the Great Recession, China’s entry into the World Trade Organization in 2001 accelerated its export surge in manufacturing, and contributed to U.S. contraction.11 Impacts of the China Shock are most visible in the local labor markets with a concentration of industries exposed to foreign competition where workers who lose jobs may end up out of the job market entirely.12
+As midlife mortality rates have increased, the long-term decline of US manufacturing has limited good employment options for many less-educated adults.
+Although manufacturing has been in decline for more than 50 years, the most dramatic decreases have occurred since 2000, with a loss of over 5 million jobs.9 In the 1970s, 36% of all employed U.S. males worked in manufacturing – in 2018, only 15% did.10 Prior to the Great Recession, China’s World Trade Organization accession (2001) accelerated its export surge in manufacturing, and contributed to U.S. contraction.11 Impacts of the China Shock are most visible in the local labor markets with a concentration of industries exposed to foreign competition where workers who lose jobs may end up out of the job market entirely.12

-The US automobile industry offers a striking case study of an impacted industry in decline.
-From the 1950s until the China Shock of the early 2000s, the “Big Three” Detroit companies, Ford, Chrysler and General Motors, dominated the automobile market.
+The US automobile industry offers an essential case study of an impacted industry in decline.
+From the 1950s until the China Shock of the early 2000s, the “Big Three” Detroit companies Ford, Chrysler and General Motors dominated the automobile market.
 By the late 1960s, foreign automakers began to capture a share of the domestic market.
 The oil embargo in 1979 further fueled the rise of imported smaller cars.
 Detroit automakers responded by shifting to light trucks, minivans, sports utility vehicles and pick-up trucks.
-Between 1980 and 1996, stronger vehicle safety regulations, increasing oil prices and the emergence of shybrids further challenged the domestic industry.
-By 2008 Toyota had become the largest producer worldwide - a title General Motors held for 77 years.13 The situation was so dire aafter the US financial crisis in 2007-2008 that the US government bailed out theindustry at a cost of $80 billion, and restructured GM and Chrysler after they entered bankruptcy in 2009.
+Between 1980 and 1996, stronger vehicle safety regulations, increasing oil prices, and the emergence of hybrid vehicles further challenged the domestic industry.
+By 2008, Toyota had become the largest producer worldwide - a title General Motors had held for 77 years.13 After the US financial crisis in 2008, the US government bailed out the automobile industry at a cost of $80 billion, and restructured GM and Chrysler after they entered bankruptcy in 2009.